 systools in the SASL application includes tools to build and check releases.
-The functions read the rel and .app files and perform syntax and dependency checks.
-The systools:make\script/1, 2 function is used to generate a boot script (see System Principles):
+The functions read the rel and .app files and performs syntax and dependency checks.
+The systools:make_script/1, 2 function is used to generate a boot script (see System Principles):